Model Bill: Ethics Legislation for Senior Election Officials

 In this act:

-(1) “active part in political management or in a political campaign”[1] means:
+(1) “active part in political management or in a political campaign”1 means:

-(A) advising, controlling, directing, managing, representing, operating, assisting, or holding any position (including any unpaid or honorary position) with an authorized committee of a candidate or ballot measure campaign or political action committee, or participating in any decision-making of an authorized committee of a candidate or ballot measure campaign or political action committee;
+(A) advising, controlling, directing, managing, representing, operating, assisting, or holding any position (including any unpaid or honorary position) with an authorized committee of an approved candidate or ballot measure campaign or political action committee, or participating in any decision-making of an authorized committee of an approved candidate or ballot measure campaign or political action committee;

-(B) campaigning for or against candidates, including by making campaign speeches for candidates in elections, distributing campaign literature, or volunteering to work on a political campaign; or
+(B) campaigning for or against an approved candidate or ballot measure, including by making campaign speeches for an approved candidate in elections, distributing campaign literature, or volunteering to work on a political campaign; or

-(C) knowing solicitation, acceptance, or receipt of a political contribution from any person, including by hosting a political fundraising, inviting others to a political fundraiser, or collecting contributions for or selling tickets to political fundraising functions.
+(C) knowing solicitation, acceptance, or receipt of a political contribution from any person, including by hosting a political fundraising event, inviting others to a political fundraising event, or collecting contributions for or selling tickets to a political fundraising event.

-(7) “immediate family member” means, with respect to a candidate, a parent, child, sibling, domestic partner, spouse, spouse or domestic partner of a child or sibling, or parent of spouse or domestic partner.
+(8) “immediate family member” means, with respect to an approved candidate, a parent, child, sibling, domestic partner, spouse, spouse or domestic partner of a child or sibling, or parent of spouse or domestic partner.

-(8) “partisan political activity”means any activity directed at the success or failure of a candidate or partisan group or ballot measure.
+(10) “partisan political activity” means any activity directed at the success or failure of an approved candidate, partisan group, or ballot measure.

-(10) “political office” means any office to which any candidate is to be nominated or elected, but shall exclude any office or position within a political party or affiliated organization.
+(12) “political office” means any office to which any approved candidate is to be nominated or elected, but shall exclude any office or position within a political party or affiliated organization.

 (A) means any gift, subscription, loan, advance, or deposit of money or anything of value, made for any political campaign, ballot measure campaign, or individual or entity that makes independent expenditures for political campaigns;